ccpa-ousd/alumni-map/README.md

 ### Reminders

 - **Data privacy:** Get permission from students (or parents/guardians) before publishing student data (like photos or names) on the Internet.
 - **Identity affirmation:** Remember to use students' preferred names (and pronouns where applicable) as a practice of identity affirmation.

+### Add a new class

+1. Download the "Decision Day" slide deck as a

 ## Data sources

 ### Alumni

 Alumni data comes from student slides submitted for Decision Day at CCPA.

 ### Staff

 Staff data is scraped from

 ### Transit layers